-As random multiplicative process is not widely known, here we introduce a simple exactly solvable case of random multiplicative process and show intuitively how the process realizes a power law distribution in the statistically steady state.
-Also, a continuum limit version of this multiplicative process is discussed.
-We consider a positive random variable, $x(t)$, which follows the following stochastic equation,
+Because random multiplicative processes are not widely known, here we introduce a simple exactly solvable case of a random multiplicative process and show intuitively how the process realises a power-law distribution in the statistically steady state.
+Further, a continuum-limit version of this multiplicative process is discussed.
+We consider a positive random variable, $x(t)$, that follows the following stochastic equation:

-where $g(t)$ is a stochastic noise term which takes either a positive constant, $g$, or $0$ with probability $1/2$, respectively.
-Starting with the initial condition, $x(0)=1$ , the time evolution is given as
+where $g(t)$ is a stochastic noise term that takes either a positive constant, $g$, or $0$ with probability $1/2$, respectively.
+Starting with the initial condition, $x(0)=1$, the time evolution is given as

 The general solution at time step $\tau$ is obtained as